TaysirK/Writeup-Go-Tigers-/writeup.md

 **What is SSRF?**
 Server-Side Request Forgery (SSRF) refers to an attack wherein an attacker is able to send a crafted request from a vulnerable web application.
 SSRF is usually used to target internal systems behind firewalls that are normally inaccessible to an attacker from the external network.

 All protocols other than file:// was valid since a delay of 5s took place.
-Reading the source code of the 'admin.php' once again a comment cought our attention **Acordarse de Fixear el BD user juanperez** which means 'Remember to Fix the BD user juanperez' ehhhmmm ...
+Reading the source code of the 'admin.php' once again a comment cought our attention **'Acordarse de Fixear el BD user juanperez'** which means 'Remember to Fix the BD user juanperez' ehhhmmm ...
 So maybe there is another database running on internal! our hypothese was confirmed when we saw the line of code **{ exec('timeout 2 nc -z mysqlsafedb.com 3306 ; if [ $? -eq 0 ] ; then echo "Online"; else echo "Offline"; fi', $out);**.
 That means that the othe button was checking the whole time if this database is online or not.
 To communicate with this databse we decided to use the protocol **Gopher**.